Professor Sarah Staedke

-I am a clinical epidemiologist with training in Internal Medicine (University of Colorado, Denver), Infectious Diseases (University of California, San Francisco), and Tropical Medicine (LSHTM).
-I have been involved in research on malaria since 1999, and am currently based in Uganda with the Infectious Diseases Research Collaboration. http://idrc-uganda.org/
+I am a clinical epidemiologist with specialist training in infectious disease and global public health.
+I have conducted research on malaria since 1999, and am currently based in Uganda with the Infectious Diseases Research Collaboration. http://idrc-uganda.org/

-My research is focused on P. falciparum malaria, including the efficacy and safety of antimalarial drugs, methods to improve quality of care and fever/malaria case management, surveillance to monitor the impact of malaria control interventions, and novel approaches to prevent and control malaria in Uganda.
+My research is focused on P. falciparum malaria, including the efficacy and safety of antimalarial drugs, methods to improve quality of care and fever case management, surveillance of malaria-related morbidity and mortality, and novel approaches to prevent and control malaria.

 I am particularly interested in intermittent preventive treatment (IPT) of malaria in schoolchildren and the role of chemoprevention in malaria control.
 We recently completed the START-IPT trial (School-based treatment with ACT to reduce transmission of malaria) in Jinja, Uganda.
-Conducted in 2013-15, this cluster-randomized trial assessed the impact of IPT for malaria in schoolchildren with dihydroartemisinin-piperaquine (DP) on community-level clinical outcomes and malaria transmission in Uganda.
+This cluster-randomised trial assessed the impact of IPT for malaria in schoolchildren with dihydroartemisinin-piperaquine (DP) on population-level outcomes and malaria transmission in Uganda.